 Hey my name is Enos.
-I'm a mixing engineer from Oklahoma City, I've been mixing for eight years.
+I'm a mixing engineer from Oklahoma City, I've been mixing for nine years.
 I'm mainly hiphop/pop but I'm looking to expand into more things.

 In the box mixing with fast turnaround and impeccable quality.
 I utilize wave plugins and am flexible to what the artist needs.
-I'd rather your recordings be in 24/48 to make sure we keep as much sound as possible before the MP3 smashes it.
+I'd rather your recordings be bounced out in 32bit/44.1khz to make sure we keep as much sound as possible before the MP3 smashes it.

 Interview with Enos Zaccur

 Q: What are you working on at the moment?

 A: A solo project and an artist named Brandon Romans

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?

 A: Digital.
 It's much faster in this world we live in now.
 I can produce, write, record, mix all in two hours and have a finished product.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?